 Naturally, turmeric only contains 2-8% of curcumin.
 However, supplements tend to have up to 95% curcumin.
 These are much higher dosages than what you’ll find in nature.
 That’s why we at Valentino’s Naturals feel turmeric extract supplementation is inferior to consuming real turmeric.

 Natural Turmeric vs. Supplements

-It’s best to consume the spice in its whole form by sprinkling it on your food – just like it’s been done for thousands of years.
+It’s best to consume the spice in its whole form by adding as a spice while cooking, or mixed with milk or water – just like it’s been done for thousands of years.

 In fact, research has found that simply consuming more curry in your meals can improve your cognitive performance and mental health.
 As a result, there’s no need for extra high dosages of curcumin supplements.

 Bioavailability of metabolites from turmeric is limited, thus multiple combinations have been devised.
 However, artificial enhancement of bioavailability may lead to problems (20), therefore, it would be best taken naturally as mentioned above i.e. adding as a spice while cooking, or mixed with milk or water.
 Precaution must be taken in optimization of dosage.

 Carrying on our previous point, many people eat foods cooked with turmeric every day.
 This natural way of consuming turmeric is safe for most people who have been eating turmeric containing meals since their early ages.
 Systemized and well-researched introduction of turmeric is advised in areas where turmeric has been uncommon in culinary settings.